 “Life for a quilt comes through the play of one element against another.
 Color, shape, value and texture all play a part in the visual impact.”
-My observations about vibrant quilts can be applied to apply to this photo from Crete, Greece.
+My observations about vibrant quilts can be applied to this photo from Crete, Greece.

 Initially you take in the graceful curves of the door, the arch of the brick frame and the overhanging foliage.
 Your eye is drawn to the lightest part of the photo as if your next step was to enter.
 “The viewer’s eye will automatically go to the area of your quilt with the greatest contrast”, noted Irene Barry in QNM Dec/Jan 2009.
 I’ve found this observation extremely useful in designing my quilts.